Monday, February 29, 2016

 I picked up Sierra, Montana, and Nevada at their grandmother Clanton's house.

-I had packed a picnic lunch of peanut butter sandwiches, bananas, fruit bowls, and mountain dews.
+I had packed a picnic lunch of peanut butter sandwiches, bananas, fruit bowls, and Mountain Dews

-We ate lunch at St Florine Park and when we finished we walked the trail.
+We ate lunch at St Florine Park, and when we finished, we walked the trail.

-The kids wanted to climb atop the dirt hill and I said they could.
+The kids wanted to climb atop the dirt hill, and I said they could.

-They said granny come up, so I did.
+They said Grannyncameme up, so I did.

 The kids loved this area.